shioyadan/Konata/README.md

 ## Installation

+There are two ways to launch Konata.
+If you fail to launch a pre-built binary, please try the second way.

-Simply extract an archive and launch an executable file (konata.exe or konata).
+1. Extract an archive and launch an executable file (konata.exe or konata).
+    * Pre-built binaries are available from [here](https://github.com/shioyadan/Konata/releases).
+2. Launch from this repository.
+    1. Install node.js from https://nodejs.org
+    2. Clone this repository.
+    3. Launch install.bat (Windows) or install.sh (Linux/MacOS).
+    4. Launch Konata from konata.vbs (Windows) or konata.sh (Linux/MacOS).

 ## Usage